These fees are as of 1st April 2022 and are normally reviewed every two years by the Unite Executive. The next fee review will be in April 2024.

 If you have applied to join Unite and need to set up a credit/debit card fee deduction use the appropriate link below to set up the payment.
 Please use the same email you used in your application on the payment form so we can link the two together.

-- Students and those with average weekly paid hours 10 per week or less = $2.25 a week ($9.75 monthly - click here to set up now)
+- Those with average weekly paid hours 10 per week or less = $2.25 a week ($9.75 monthly - click here to set up now)

 - Average weekly paid hours between 11 and 29 per week = $3.50 a week ($15.15 monthly- click here to set up now)